Bledlow

 The toponym "Bledlow" is derived from Old English and means "Bledda's burial mound".
 A 10th century document records it as Bleddanhloew; the Domesday Book of 1086 records it as Bledelai.
 A more common derivation is from "Bled-Hlaw" meaning Bloody Hill which commemorates an undated battle between Saxons and Danes.

+Bledlow was an ancient parish.
+In 1934 the parish was merged with the neighbouring parish of Saunderton to form a new civil parish called Bledlow-cum-Saunderton.
+At the 1931 census (the last before the abolition of the parish) Bledlow had a population of 925.

 Geography

 The village is on the ancient Icknield Way and is where several springs form a small pool called the Lyde.
 The water from the springs is said to wear away the chalk on which the village stands, giving rise to the simple local medieval nursery rhyme:

 The brook running from the pool into the nearby valley (called the Lyde Brook) provided water power for two watermills for many years.
 Bledlow's watermill is a tourist attraction.

 Above the village, carved into the chalk of Wain Hill is a large cross, similar to that found at Whiteleaf.
 There is also a round barrow on the hill.
 It is thought that this is the barrow or burial mound referred to in the village name.

 Within the parish of Bledlow-cum-Saunderton are several hamlets.
 The main one is Bledlow Ridge.
 The others are Forty Green (not to be confused with Forty Green near Beaconsfield), Pitch Green, Rout's Green, Skittle Green and Holly Green.